How to Sell a House By Owner in Pennsylvania: A PA FSBO Guide

 • You’re completely in charge and can manage the sale as you please.

-• It can lead to a faster, simpler process if you’re selling to a family member or friend.
+• You may experience a simpler, faster process, especially when you’re selling to a family member or friend.

 Cons of selling a house by owner

-• Unless the seller already has a buyer lined up, FSBO listings can take longer to sell.
-For example, according to Forrester, FSBO homes in Pennsylvania can spend an extra 30-90 days on the market if they aren’t priced correctly.
+• You might have to wait longer to sell unless there’s already a buyer lined up.
+According to Forrester, FSBO homes in Pennsylvania can spend an extra 30 to 90 days on the market, especially if they aren’t priced correctly.

 • You’ll be negotiating without help from an expert, which could mean leaving money on the table.